Help For Navigating Pet Loss

 Frequently Asked Questions

-• People who are deeply bonded with their animal companions.
+People who are deeply bonded with their animal companions.
 Whether you are anticipating the loss of your pet, recently experienced the loss, or have been dealing with it on your own for awhile, I am here to guide and support you through all parts of the grief process.
+This program supports people experiencing all forms of loss including death, missing/lost, relinquishment, loss of custody, etc.

-• No. This program provides guided grief support, but does not substitute for therapy if needed.
-I am happy to assist you with referrals to therapy if wanted or needed
+No. This program provides guided grief support, but does not substitute for therapy if needed.

-• I have an MA in Counseling from Seattle University and over ten years of experience as a therapist specializing in grief and loss.
+I have an MA in Counseling from Seattle University and over twelve years of experience as a therapist specializing in grief and loss.
 Please note: although I am licensed psychotherapist, services provided in the Not Just a Pet program are not therapy.

-• Unfortunately there are no refunds for this program.
-Once you sign up your session slots are reserved specifically for you.
+Unfortunately there are no refunds due to the digital nature of this program.
 Before you sign up, I want to make sure you are confident it is a good fit for you.
-If you have questions about whether this is right for you, please send me a message or I am happy to discuss any of your concerns during a free introductory call.
+If you have questions about whether this is right for you, please send me a message and I’ll be happy to discuss any of your concerns.

 Losing the animal of your life is devastating and terribly painful, but you don’t have to go through it alone.
-If you’re feeling stuck or lost in your grief, and want to do things differently, reach out today.
+If you’re feeling stuck or lost in your grief, and want to do things differently, get on the list today.
 I can’t wait to help you.

 Gradually you will learn acquaintance